This article is brought to you by Aura.

 • Don’t share Google Voice verification codes.
 A common Marketplace scam involves fraudulent buyers asking for Google Voice codes to prove you’re not a scammer.
 In reality, they’re creating Google Voice accounts in your name that they can use to scam other victims.

-🥇 Get award-winning protection against identity theft and fraud.
-Aura’s all-in-one identity theft protection solution has been rated #1 by Money.com, Forbes, USNews.com, and more.
-Try Aura free for 14 days.
+🥇 Get award-winning protection against identity theft, fraud, and scams.
+Aura’s all-in-one online safety app has been rated #1 by Money.com, Forbes, USNews.com, and more.
+Try Aura today!

 9. Phishing emails claiming to be from Facebook Security